luckydizzier/Facturon/PROMPT_LOG.md

 ## [doc_agent] Document portable usage
 - Added a README section describing automatic generation of configuration, database, and logs beside the executable.

+## [ui_agent] Add key bindings for item input
+- Bound Enter to AddCommand and Escape to ClearCommand in InvoiceItemInputView.
+Removed PreviewKeyDown handler.